 Closing Thoughts on Crawled Current Not Indexed

-As I mentioned above, no approach is the same when it comes to crawled currently not indexed, however, this issue does require an investigative approach to determine the root cause for each URL.
+As I mentioned above, no approach is the same regarding crawled currently not indexed.
+However, this issue does require an investigative approach to determine the root cause for each URL.